-- 5.18 Materials used in the Conservation Area reflect historical periods and what was locally available in this part of Sussex.
-St Swithun's Church and Sackville College were primarily built in sandstone reflecting their importance. - 5.19 The other pre 1700 buildings are all timber framed.
+- 5.19 The other pre 1700 buildings are all timber framed.
 The timber, usually Oak was sourced locally from the extensive forests in the surrounding High Weald.
 There are many good examples of timber-framed buildings include Wealden Hall Houses.
 Timber framing is seen in a variety of patterns, some close studded denoting wealth and status and others in the more vernacular/local style of large square panel framing with arched braces.
-The timber frame would have been infilled with wattle and daub, a lime based plaster held together with animal hair.
+The timber frame would have been infilled with wattle and daub, a lime based plaster held together with animal hair. - 5.20 The 16th century buildings also see similar dominance of timber framing.
+Likewise, although timber framing is prevalent amongst 17th century buildings, sandstone is increasingly used for example at the Stone House and the Porch House.